udjfvnsaoepna/mhddos_proxy/README.md

                              Parsing also takes more time (default is 2)

       --debug                Enable debug output from MHDDoS
-      --rpc 100              How many requests to send on a single proxy connection (default is 100) --udp-threads 1        Threads to run per UDP target (default is 1) --proxy-check-url URL  URL to check proxy is working (default is randomly selected target)
+      --rpc 50               How many requests to send on a single proxy connection (default is 50) --udp-threads 1        Threads to run per UDP target (default is 1)

       --http-methods GET     List of HTTP(s) attack methods to use.
                              (default is GET, STRESS, BOT, DOWNLOADER)